Transit Officer Recruitment

 Online aptitude tests

-The PTA uses aptitude tests to assist in identifying applicants who are suitable for the role of a Transit Officer.
-The tests are designed to specifically measure skills relevant to the transport industry and relate to the duties of the role.
+The PTA uses online aptitude tests as part of the application process.
+The tests are designed to specifically measure verbal and numeric and error checking skills relevant to the transport industry and relate to the duties of the role.

-This may include investigations into suspensions from employment, past employment records and performance, workers compensation and pending criminal charges.
-These screenings may be undertaken at any time throughout the recruitment process.
+Referees, who must be direct reporting managers to whom you have reported to in your two most recent roles will be contacted and integrity forms will be sent to the PTA Investigation Team.
+This stage may involve investigations into suspensions from employment, past employment records and performance, workers compensation and pending criminal charges.
+These checks may be undertaken at any stage during the process.

 Interviews